Jafea7/RecFilter2/README.md

       "search": "EXPOSED_BELLY",
       "begin": 330,
       "finish": 0
+    },
+    {
+      "name": "modelname2",
+      "site": "camsite3",
+      "interval": 50,
+      "extension": 5,
+      "search": "EXPOSED_FEET",
+      "begin": 0,
+      "finish": 0
     }
   ]
 }
 ```
+The body areas searched for are set in the script and default to:
+`EXPOSED_BREAST, EXPOSED_BUTTOCKS, EXPOSED_ANUS, EXPOSED_GENITALIA, EXPOSED_BELLY`

+However, you can modify this by editing the `default` value in the configuration file.

+**Model entries:**
 | Parameter | Description |
 |-----------|-------------|
 | name      | Name of the model. |